runpod/docs/docs/tutorials/serverless/generate-sdxl-turbo.md

     Open the `index.html` file directly in your web browser.

     1. Navigate to the folder where your `index.html` file is located.
-    2. Right-click on the file and choose "Open with" and select your preferred web browser.
+    2. Right-click on the file and choose **Open with** and select your preferred web browser.
     - Alternatively, you can drag and drop the `index.html` file into an open browser window.
     - The URL will look something like `file:///path/to/your/index.html`.